 that has effect under the Family Law Act Part VIIIB;

-“superannuation agreement” has the meaning given in the Family Law Act section 90MH;
+superannuation agreement has the meaning given in the Family Law Act section 90MH;

-“superannuation fund” has the meaning given in section 121;
+superannuation fund has the meaning given in section 121;

-“superannuation interest” has the meaning given in the Family Law Act section 90MD.
+superannuation interest has the meaning given in the Family Law Act section 90MD.

 (2) A reference in this Subdivision to persons who are married to each other or have been married to each other includes persons who are married to each other or who have been married to each other by a marriage that is void under the Family Law Act.